 Sources & Citations

 - Australian Government.
 Department of Health.
-Immunisation for adults.
-Available at: https://www.health.gov.au/health-topics/immunisation/immunisation-throughout-life/immunisation-for-adults (accessed 20 May 2020).
+Immunisation for adults and seniors.
+Available at: https://www.health.gov.au/health-topics/immunisation/when-to-get-vaccinated/immunisation-for-adults-and-seniors (accessed 2 May 2022).

 - Australian Government.
-Department of Human Services.
+Australian Immunisation Register - Services Australia.
 How to get an immunisation history statement.
-Available at: https://www.servicesaustralia.gov.au/individuals/services/medicare/australian-immunisation-register/how-get-immunisation-history-statement (accessed 20 May 2020).
+Available at: https://www.servicesaustralia.gov.au/individuals/services/medicare/australian-immunisation-register/how-get-immunisation-history-statement (accessed 2 May 2022).